Introduction to product bundling

 • Garden Scents Set

 Go to each product and update its recipe to reference the relevant components.
+For example, the Garden Scents Set recipe would list Lavender Soap, Rosemary Soap, and Rose Soap as ingredients — each with a quantity of one.

-Creating your bundle workflow
+Running the bundle workflow

 1. Manufacture your components — this increases component stock and consumes the raw materials in the component recipe.